Daiso Korea:

 By 2001, Japan’s Daiso Sangyo made an equity investment and a new name was born: Asung Daiso.
 Koreans quietly reinterpreted it in their own language — 다 있어 (da isseo) — “we have everything.”
 The brand grew from under 100 stores in the early 2000s to over 500 by 2005, and crossed 1,000 by 2015.
 Revenue went from 20 billion won in 2001 to 1 trillion won by 2015, and hit 3 trillion won in 2023.

-Then, in December 2023, Asung HMP reacquired the entire Japanese-held stake — making Daiso 100% Korean-owned for the first time in over two decades.
+In December 2023, Asung HMP reacquired the entire Japanese-held stake — making Daiso 100% Korean-owned for the first time in over two decades.
 The name stayed.
 The identity finally matched.

 The “AliExpress killer” effect